Trieste Science+Fiction Festival: History

-In 2005 Science plus Fiction became part of the Méliès International Festivals Federation, a network including all the main events in the field and aiming at the promotion of the European genre production on a big scale.
+In 2005, Science plus Fiction became part of the Méliès International Festivals Federation, a network which includes all the main events in the field and aims at the promotion of the European genre production on a big scale.

-In 2007 the festival updated its name to Science+Fiction (now Trieste Science+Fiction Festival) and has since then been characterized by an increasing range of events, not only including film screenings, but also side events related to science fiction (round tables, scientific conferences, concerts and stage performances, art exhibitions and literary events).
+In 2007, the festival updated its name to Science+Fiction.
+Since then, it has been characterized by an increasing range of events, including not only film screenings but also side events related to science fiction (round tables, scientific conferences, concerts and stage performances, art exhibitions, and literary events).

-In 2009 Trieste Science+Fiction Festival launched the Méliès competition for feature films in addition to the competition of the same name reserved to short films.
+In 2009, Trieste Science+Fiction Festival launched the Méliès competition for feature films in addition to the competition of the same name reserved to short films.

 The film schedule has always included a wide range of proposals bound to attract both fans and newcomers to the science fiction, horror and fantasy genres.
-Over the years new sections have been added and as of 2019, besides the official section "Neon" that includes the latest releases and film premières in and out of competition, the Festival presents classic films, short films in and out of competition ("European Fantastic Shorts" and "Fantastic Shorts" sections), "Spazio Italia", a showcase of science fiction and fantasy Italian productions, and science (fiction) documentary films with follow-up meetings ("Futurologia" section).
-Among the many retrospectives organized by the Festival: Brit Invaders!
+As of 2019, besides the official section—"Neon"—that includes the latest releases and film premières in and out of competition, the Festival presents classic films, short films in and out of competition ("European Fantastic Shorts" and "Fantastic Shorts" sections), "Spazio Italia" (a showcase of science-fiction and fantasy Italian productions), and science (fiction) documentary films with follow-up meetings ("Futurologia" section).

+The retrospectives organized by the Festival are, including but not limited to: Brit Invaders!
 (2003–2005), on British science fiction from the 1960s to the present day; Marx Attacks!
-(2007, 2009), a showcase of Russian and Eastern European productions; FantaEspaña (2002), a focus on Spanish science fiction films, curated by Carlos Aguilar; Voyage Fantastique (2006–2008), a journey into French science fiction, in collaboration with the Institut Français in Milan and the Embassy of France in Italy; Fant'America (2009) a tribute to Edgar Allan Poe, two hundred years from his birth.
+(2007, 2009), a showcase of Russian and Eastern European productions; FantaEspaña (2002), curated by Carlos Aguilar with a focus on Spanish science-fiction films; Voyage Fantastique (2006–2008), a journey into French science-fiction, in collaboration with the Institut Français in Milan and the Embassy of France in Italy; and Fant'America (2009), a tribute to Edgar Allan Poe, two hundred years from his birth.

 The event reaches a grand total of more than 20,000 spectators per year.